microsoft/malmo/doc/install_windows_manual.md

 ### 4. Install the Java SE Development Kit (JDK): ###

-Visit http://www.oracle.com/technetwork/java/javase/downloads/index.html and download a 64-bit version of Java 7 or 8 (Malmo doesn't currently support Java 9 or above) e.g. `jdk-8u77-windows-x64.exe`
+Visit http://www.oracle.com/technetwork/java/javase/downloads/index.html and download a 64-bit version of Java 7 or 8 (Malmo / Minecraft doesn't currently support Java 9 or above) e.g. `jdk-8u77-windows-x64.exe`

 Run the downloaded file to install the JDK.
 Make a note of the install location.